fbpx

 See how they responded:

-So, what are the best metrics you should look for in an aged domain?
+So, what are the best metrics you should look for in an expired domain?

 This is the most important metric.